-Name: Date: feeling, it leads to another, and to another ball of negative thoughts and feelings. sometimes called snowballing because the top of a hill, gaining speed, moment ches.
-Usually when you have one negative thought or er, and so on until you're soon wrapped up in a tangled.
-This process is referred to as ruminating .
-It is also of the way it works.
-If you picture a snowball starting at turn and size as it rolls down, you will probably have a ling or ruminating feels like to the person experiencing experience.
-The journey of a thousand thousand miles you'll be too overwhelm the first step, and only on the first step, just the opposite of this ruminating or snowballing miles begins with a single step, but if you focus on the ed to take the first step.
-The key is to instead focus on until it is accomplished.
-Then focus on the next step, ou will find that the thousand miles are over.
-This is nange. step is to ask yourself, "What is the sm When you've answered that question, go else until that one thing is accomplished is the next smallest thing I can do that wantil your "thousand mile" journey is do not be necessary to do anything.
-In fact, the case, you may leave doing mode a y out of it is to focus on one thing at a time.
-The first callest thing I can do right now to make a difference?" to on and do that one thing.
-Don't worry about anything I. When it is done, then go on and ask yourself, "What will make a difference?"
-Then do that thing, and so on the interest of feelings or negative thoughts, it may sometimes there may be nothing you can do.
-If that is and enter being mode, just noticing the thought or the of follow the thought to the next thought.
-Just focus on For this exercise we're going to practice First, go outside and find a relatively caduration of the exercise. observing in a natural setting.
-Ilm outdoor spot where you will be undisturbed for the outdoor setting.
-Continue breathing un me, close your eyes take a few deep breaths in this til you feel calm and centered.
-When you are ready, ning that catches your attention.
-Practice observing by What is the first thing you noticed?
+h 9. - 3.
+3 Name: Date: Focusing on One Thing at a Time Negative thoughts tend to come in bunches.
+Usuall feeling, it leads to another, and to another, and so or ball of negative thoughts and feelings.
+This processometimes called snowballing because of the way it the top of a hill, gaining speed, momentum and size pretty accurate picture of what snowballing or rumin it. n until you're soon wrapped up in a tangled as is referred to as ruminating .
+It is also works.
+If you picture a snowball starting a as it rolls down, you will probably have a Focusing on one thing at a time is just the op experience.
+The journey of a thousand miles begins thousand miles you'll be too overwhelmed to take the first step, and only on the first step, until it is act and the next, and so on.
+Eventually you will find the because small change leads to bigger change. with a single step, but if you focus on the e first step.
+The key is to instead focus on complished.
+Then focus on the next step, If you find yourself snowballing, the way out of it is step is to ask yourself, "What is the smallest thing When you've answered that question, go on and do else until that one thing is accomplished.
+When it is is the next smallest thing I can do that will make a cuntil your "thousand mile" journey is done.
+In the can not be necessary to do anything.
+In fact, sometimes the case, you may leave doing mode and enter be feeling in the moment.
+You don't have to follow the the thought before you. that one thing.
+Don't worry about anything done, then go on and ask yourself, "What difference?"
+Then do that thing, and so on se of feelings or negative thoughts, it may there may be nothing you can do.
+If that is ing mode, just noticing the thought or the For this exercise we're going to practice observing in First, go outside and find a relatively calm outdoor student duration of the exercise.
+To begin focusing on one thing at a time, close you outdoor setting.
+Continue breathing until you feel of open your eyes and focus on the first thing that cate answering the questions below. calm and centered.
+When you are ready, What is the first thing you noticed?

-Worksheet 01.04 Observing pg.
-3 of 6 Name: Date: In observing this thing, is there anything about it you have never noticed before?
-What are the visual characteristics of the thing you noticed?
+Name: Date: In observing this thing, is there anythin g about it you have never noticed before?
+What are the visual characteristics of t is it?
+What shape?
+Describe it here: he thing you noticed?
 What does it look like?
-What color is it?
-What shape?
-Describe it here: What are the auditory characteristics of the thing you noticed?
+What color What are the auditory characteristics of describe them here: of the thing you noticed?
 Does it make any sounds?
-If so, describe them here: Are there any aromas associated with the thing you noticed?
+If so, Are there any aromas associated with the thing you noticed?
 If so, describe them here:

 Worksheet 01.04 Observing pg.
-4 of 6 Name: Date: Are there any aromas associated with the thing you noticed?
+4 of 6 Name: \\\\\ Date: \\\\\ Are there any aromas associated with the thing you noticed?
 If so, describe them here: Is it possible to touch the thing you noticed?
 If so, do so now.
 If not, just imagine what it might feel like to hold this object, and describe these sensations here: Is the object edible?
 If it is, are there any tastes you might associate with it?
-If so, describe them here If not, take a deep breath and see if you notice any taste to the air, and describe it: Does observing this object in this manner change your experience of it?
+If so, describe them here If not, take a deep breath and see if you notice any taste to the air, and describe it:

+Does observing this object in this manner change your experience of it?
 If so, how?